adubrightkwartengsnr/India_Startup_Analysis_2018-2021/README.md

 ## Project Objective

-The aim of this pup roject is to perform analysis on the Indian Start-up ecosystem and advice my company on which venture to invest in
+The aim of this roject is to perform analysis on the Indian Start-up ecosystem and advice my company on which venture to invest in

 ## Project Frame